Help Your Child with Test Anxiety

 That’s why I recommend body-based relaxation techniques instead as a starting point.
 They are safer ‘way in’.
 And I have yet to teach a student (Elementary School, Middle/High School, or Undergrad level) who hasn’t found one that works for their Test Anxiety in all the years I’ve been doing this work.

-HELP YOUR CHILD WITH Test ANXIETY: LEARN PRACTICAL RELAXATION TECHNIQUES THAT WORK
+HELP YOUR CHILD WITH Test ANXIETY

 Join my workshop for parents to learn a range of body-based relaxation techniques that I have found to be more effective than saying ‘take deep breaths’ to help your child with test anxiety.